chandraitech/chandraitech/README.md

 Currently I am interested in a career in a mining company, because I want to hone my mentality so that I can be even better and take advantage of youth to explore places I have not visited.
 In addition, the position currently being applied for is compatible with My previous job, so I have a tendency to adapt more quickly to every job task and the company's work environment.
 In the next three years I have a goal to work in a field that is relevant to my educational background and try to stay in that job with the aim of honing my competence and mentality in a new environment.

 - 🔭 I’m currently working at [PT.
 Gistex Garmen Indonesia](https://www.gistexgarmenindonesia.com/)
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Human Resources Developement
-- 👯 I’m looking to collaborate as Data Analyst
+- 👯 I’m looking to collaborate as Human Resources Enthusiast
-- 🤔 I’m looking for suggest for Automation and Data Analyst
+- 🤔 I’m looking for suggest for Mining Company and Human Resources
 - 💬 Ask me about anything
 - 📫 How to reach me: [chandrapsi28@gmail.com] | [WhatsApp](https://wa.me/6285872012426/)